Unicorns—these magical, mystical creatures have been a subject of art since antiquity and they continue to inspire artists even today. We can find...

 Ela Bobek 24 July 2023

-Albrecht Dürer’s keen interest in nature was a typical manifestation of the Renaissance.
-Animals were not generally considered to be appropriate subjects for serious art until the eighteenth century.
-Painting of animals were considered to be simply a demonstration of technical skill, and as such did not aspire to the creative vision of great art.
+Albrecht Dürer’s keen interest in nature was a typical manifestation of Renaissance curiosity.
+Animals were not generally considered to be appropriate subjects for serious art until the 18th century.
+Paintings of animals were considered to be simply a demonstration of technical skill, and as such did not aspire to the creative vision of great art.
 Dürer was one of the first artists to view animals as a subject worthy of attention.
-Here we present seven animals created by Albrecht Dürer that prove his genius (and are better than the live ones in a zoo):
+Here we present seven animals created by Albrecht Dürer that prove his genius (and are better than the live ones in a zoo).

-Dürer probably painted the hare from both a stuffed model and a very careful observation of live animals.
+Albrecht Dürer probably painted the hare from both a stuffed model and a very careful observation of living animals.
 He created it when he returned to Nuremberg after his first trip to Italy.
-The painting itself was created using both body color (also known as gouache) and watercolor; two mediums Dürer frequently used.
+The painting itself was created using both body-color (also known as gouache) and watercolor; two mediums Dürer frequently used.
 He also added the white highlights and the shadow that helps to give the animal a three-dimensional appearance.